Angry Ukraine fans deluge FIFA's Facebook page with posts

 Ukraine’s national team did not qualify for the World Cup.

-The country’s football authority and some Ukrainian politicians have voiced support for Vukojevic, who FIFA said on Monday had apologized for his actions.
+The Ukrainian football authority and some Ukrainian politicians have voiced support for Vukojevic, who FIFA said on Monday had apologized for his actions.

 “‘Glory to Ukraine’ is a commonly used greeting in Ukraine ... (and) should not be interpreted as an act of aggression or provocation,” the Football Federation of Ukraine said in a statement on Sunday.